Milford, Connecticut, United States of America: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. It's important that you pick the necessary kind.
-A lot of adapters that you can buy are just plugs and require your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types A and B. Be sure to find the right kind.
+The vast majority of adapters available are just plug changers and require your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most countries.

 April